-Independent Living is a philosophy about disability, society, and a worldwide movement of people with disabilities working for self-determination, self-respect and equal opportunities. the Independent Living Movement grew out of the Disability Rights Movement of the 1970s.
+Independent Living is a philosophy about disability, society, and a worldwide movement of people with disabilities working for self-determination, self-respect and equal opportunities.
+The Independent Living Movement grew out of the Disability Rights Movement of the 1970s.
 Independent Living means being included fully in the community.
-The right and action to go to local schools, use the same public transportation, work along side members of the community.
-In summary, the end of the special but separate mentality.
+People with disabilities have the right to go to local schools, use the same public transportation, work along side members of the community.
+The movement seeks to the end of the special but separate mentality.

 What are Centers for Independent Living?

 Centers for Independent Living (CILs) are NOT where people with disabilities live.
 They are non-profit organizations that are places of action and coalition, where people with disabilities learn empowerment and develop the skills necessary to make lifestyle choices.